 As you can see from my background, I've spent the past three years since graduate school as an HR generalist.
-During this time, I've enjoyed my work in recruiting and am looking to specialize in the employment arena with a company like yours, which has a large recruitment operation.
-Ultimately, maybe 3 - 5 years down the road, I'd love to direct a recruiting operation at a major company, if I could keep my hands in some of the activities I enjoy, like interviewing candidates.
+During this time, I've enjoyed my work in recruiting.
+I am looking to specialize in the employment arena with a company such as yours, which has a large recruitment operation.
+Ultimately, maybe three to five years down the road, I'd love to direct a recruiting operation at a major company, if I could keep my hands in some of the activities I enjoy, such as interviewing candidates.

 Why It Works: Since you're newly out of graduate school, you're still mapping out your career plans.
 You have reassured the interviewer that you'd stay with the job for 3-5 years, although you've also stated what you want in your next job.

 Tips for Giving the Best Answer

 Advance planning: Before you go to an interview, be aware that the interviewer is likely to ask you about your career plans and aspirations.
 Plan your answer to that question or some variation of that question.
 If you don’t know, talk about where your strengths lie in your job skills.